Encyclobinafix/Sales-Performance-Insights-A-Power-BI-Project-for-Streamlined-Data-Analysis-and-Visualization/README.md

 - This project aimed to showcase my understanding of and proficiency in Powerbi.
 - So many insights can be deduuced from the different visualizations shown.
 - The most challenging part of this project was writing the correct data analysis expressions to make the visualization of certain key business questions dynamic.
+- I wrote an article on Medium giving 6 tios to writing a correct DAX measure 👉 [here](https://medium.com/@elumelusabina4canada/data-analysis-expressions-dax-c88018b456a0)
 - I feel confident that I can deploy powerBI to extract miningful insights from any provided data.

   THANK YOU FOR READING! 😄